socal760/neighborhoods/README.md

 Then come up with a haiku.

 **This is the hard part.** Traditional Japanese Haiku are "short poems about a fleeting moment in nature" with no specific syllabic constraints.
-Less traditionaly, American haiku's tend to follow a rigid three line "5-7-5" syllable format.
-Don't fret too much.
-Any issues with your haiku will be addressed in our forthcoming rigourous *haiku pull request* process.
+Less traditionaly, American haiku's tend to follow a rigid three line "5-7-5" syllable format and tend to be about whatever.
+Either way, don't fret too much.
+Any issues with your haiku will be addressed in our forthcoming rigourous *haiku pull request* process. :wink:

 Once you've come up with a haiku, enter it into the haiku.csv in a similar format to the existing haiku.